precice/micro-manager/docs/configuration.md

 ## Interpolate a crashed micro simulation

-If the optional dependency `sklearn' is installed, the Micro Manager will derive the output of a crashed micro simulation by interpolating outputs from similar simulations.
+If the optional dependency `sklearn` is installed, the Micro Manager will derive the output of a crashed micro simulation by interpolating outputs from similar simulations.
 To enable this, set
 `"interpolate_crash": "True"` in the `simulation_params` section of the configuration file.

 For more details on the interpolation see the [crash handling documentation](tooling-micro-manager-running.html/#what-happens-when-a-micro-simulation-crashes).